etkndr/etkndr/README.md

 ### Hi there 👋

 I'm Eric, a software engineer from Knoxville, TN.
-A bit about me:
+Here are a few facts about me:

+- 😄 Pronouns: he/him
+- 👯 I’m looking to collaborate on interesting projects that will help me learn and grow as a developer
+- ⚡ Fun fact: I'm really into coffee, and would love to work on a project integrating programming with coffee brewing
 - 🌱 I’m currently learning Sass and p5.js
-- 👯 I’m looking to collaborate on interesting projects that will help me learn and grow as a developer
 - 💬 Ask me about live coding - making music with code!
 - 📫 How to reach me: etkndr@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm really into coffee, and would love to work on a project integrating programming with coffee brewing.